MANAGEMENT DISCUSSION & ANALYSIS REPORT

 Particulars of employees and other disclosures

-The disclosures prescribed under Section 197(12) of the Companies Act 2013 read withRule 5(1) and Rule 5(2) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 are given in Annexure -V to this Report.
+The disclosures prescribed under Section 197(12) of the Companies Act 2013 read withRule 5(1) and Rule 5(2) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 are given in Annexure - IV to this Report.

-Csr Policy and related disclosures
+CSR Policy and related Disclosures

-Government of Tamilnadu financial institutions banks other lending institutions promoters technicalcollaborators suppliers customers joint venture partners andmarketing agents for their assistance co-operation and support.
-The Directors thank theshareholders for their continued support.
+Your Directors are grateful to the Government of India the Government of Tamilnadufinancial institutions banks other lending institutions promoters technicalcollaborators suppliers customers joint venture partners and marketing agents for theirassistance co-operation and support.
+The Directors thank the shareholders for theircontinued support.

 The Management Discussion and Analysis contained herein is based on the informationavailable to the Company and assumptions based on experience in regard to domestic andglobal economy on which the Company's performance is dependent.
 It may be materiallyinfluenced by changes in economy government policies environment and the like on whichthe Company may not have any control which could impact the views perceived or expressedherein.

 |For and on behalf of the Board of Directors || |

-| ||D Senthikumar ||KT Vijayagopal |
+|D Senthi Kumar ||KT Vijayagopal |

-|Chennai 600 068 ||Wholetime Director (Operations) ||Wholetime Director (Finance) |
+|Wholetime Director (Operations) ||Wholetime Director (Finance) & CFO |